vladbph/cymatix-doc/README.md

 ### ___"...Context IS everything ..."___
 # Features Highlights
 - ***`Train Of Thought technology`***
-    * Literally maintains a train of thought of the conversation
+    * Maintains a train of thought of the conversation using proprietary mechanism and deductions history
 - State of the Art ***`deduction pipeline`*** to efficiently resolve ambiguity
 - Ability to create ***`1000s of utterances`*** in minutes
 - ___`States, Events and Sensors Data Embedding`___ contextual support